danilo-dessi/danilo-dessi.github.io/pages/awards.md

 **Winner of a GlobusDoc grant 2017** sponsored by the University of Cagliari to stay 3 months at the New York University (USA)

-**Best poster award at ESWC-14 conference** with *Leveraging Cognitive Computing for Multi- Class Classification of E-Learning Videos* (see publications page for more details)
+**Best poster award at ESWC-14 conference** with *Leveraging Cognitive Computing for Multi-Class Classification of E-Learning Videos* (see publications page for more details)

 **Regional Merit Scholarship - Academic Year 2012-2013** awarded by Autonomous Region of Sardinia